top of page

 Bottom 5 (most “free air” overall):

-Conclusion: Bahrain is the king of constant proximity, while Italian GP is the king of gaps.
+Conclusion: Bahrain is the king of constant proximity, while the Italian GP is the king of gaps.

 Conclusion: